V415 Carinae

-HR 2554, also known as V415 Carinae and A Carinae, is an eclipsing spectroscopic binary of the Algol type in the constellation of Carina whose apparent visual magnitude varies by 0.06 magnitude and is approximately 4.39 at maximum brightness.
+V415 Carinae, also known as HR 2554 and A Carinae, is an eclipsing spectroscopic binary of the Algol type in the constellation of Carina whose apparent visual magnitude varies by 0.06 magnitude and is approximately 4.39 at maximum brightness.
+It is easily visible to the naked eye of a person far from brightly-lit urban ares.
 Its primary is a G-type bright giant star and its secondary is an A-type main-sequence star.
 It is approximately 553 light-years from Earth.

 HR 2554 A

 The primary component, HR 2554 A, is a yellow G-type bright giant with a mean apparent magnitude of +4.4.

 HR 2554 B

 The secondary component, HR 2554 B, is a white A-type main-sequence dwarf, about three magnitudes fainter than the primary.

 HR 2554 binary system

 HR 2554 has two components in orbit around each other, making it a binary star.
 The semi-major axis of the secondary's orbit is 2.17 arcseconds.
-The two components regularly eclipse each other, making A Carinae a variable star.
-Its brightness varies by 0.06 magnitude with a period equal to its orbital period of 195 days.
+Thomas B. Ake and Sidney B. Parsons discovered that HR 2554 is a variable star, in 1986.
+It was given its variable star designation, V415 Carinae, in 1989.
+The two components regularly eclipse each other.
+The system's brightness varies by 0.06 magnitude with a period equal to its orbital period of 195 days.